 Bypass navigation bar

 If you don’t have a medical background already, the terms may be confusing.
-EMT is the most common certification in emergency medical services, and two levels of certification are common to almost every state: EMT-basic and EMT-paramedic.
+EMT is the most common certification in emergency medical services, and two levels of certification are common to almost every state: EMT and Paramedic.
 EMT training comes first and can apply to many different jobs (see our careers page for more information).
-Once you complete EMT training, you can choose to move ahead to paramedic training, work as an EMT full time or continue into another field such as nursing or firefighting.
+EMTs and Paramedics have increasingly diverse job choices in less traditional settings such as hospitals and clinics.

-The catalog provides detailed information about the credit courses required for EMS and Paramedic awards.
+The catalog provides detailed information about the credit courses required for awards in EMS Education.

 Find out more about accreditation and affiliations.

 The EMS education programs at Brookhaven College and El Centro College in conjunction with UT Southwestern Medical Center are each accredited by the Commission on Accreditation of Allied Health Education Programs after extensive scrutiny by the Committee on Accreditation for Educational Programs for the EMS Professions, recognizing the programs’ compliance with nationally established standards.
 Graduates will complete requirements for Texas Department of State Health Services (DSHS) Paramedic certification, which includes the National Registry of EMTs.

 Graduates of Brookhaven’s associate degree in Paramedicine are eligible to take the National Registry of EMTs examination and apply for a Paramedic license with the Texas Department of State Health Services.
 Graduates of either Brookhaven’s or El Centro’s Paramedic certificates are eligible to take the National Registry of EMTs examination; passing this exam satisfies requirements for the Texas Department of State Health Services Paramedic certification.